saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![A status of Completed is displayed in the Complete cutover dialog.](media/dms-migration-wizard-complete-cutover-completed.png "Migration Wizard")

-    > **Note**
-    >
-    > If the progress bar has not moved after a few minutes, you can proceed to the next step and monitor the cutover progress on the WwiMigration blade by selecting refresh.
+    > **Note**: If the progress bar has not moved after a few minutes, you can proceed to the next step and monitor the cutover progress on the WwiMigration blade by selecting refresh.

 15. To return to the WwiMigration blade, close the Complete cutover dialog by selecting the "X" in the upper right corner of the dialog, and do the same thing for the WideWorldImporters blade.
 Select **Refresh**, and you should see a status of **Completed** from the WideWorldImporters database.